Table of contentsClick link to navigate to the desired location

 });

-This code creates a promise that after one second (timeout 1000) either resolves (resolve) with the string "Operation completed successfully" or rejects (reject) with an error message.
-In other words, we created an emulation of a response success, waited a second, and got a result that depended on our random value in success.
+This code creates a promise that either resolves (resolve) with the string "Operation completed successfully" after one second (timeout 1000), or rejects (reject) with an error message.
+In other words, we created an emulation of a response success, waited a second, and received a result that depended on our random value in success.

 promise